Qijie-Sun/Qijie-Sun/README.md

 <h2> About Me: </h2>
-Current senior studying computer science at the University of Illinois Urbana-Champaign
+Current junior studying computer science at the University of Illinois Urbana-Champaign

 <h2> Tech Stack: </h2>